 The Fund owns a 100% interest in TFG Asset Management which holds majority and minority private equity stakes in asset management companies.
 The valuation calculation for TFG Asset Management was prepared by a third-party valuation agent engaged by the Fund's Audit Committee.
 Although TFG Asset Management is valued as a single investment, a sum of the parts approach, valuing each business separately has been utilised.
-This approach aggregates the fair value of all asset managers held by TFG Asset Management overlaying the central costs and net assets at TFG Asset Management level.
+This approach aggregates the fair value of all asset managers held by TFG Asset Management, overlaying the central costs and net assets at TFG Asset Management level, and adding the fair value of the infrastructure platform that TFG Asset Management provides to asset management businesses.
 Currently, no premium has been attributed to the valuation of TFG Asset Management in respect of diversification or synergies between different income streams.
-Any benefit from operating on the TFG Asset Management platform has been captured in the valuation of the individual asset managers by incorporating it in the business plans used in the DCF and Market Multiple Approaches.